-To start you need to find out what finish you have on your wooden floor.
+Before you get started, it's important that you find out what finish you have on your wooden floor.

 New wooden floors: Most new wood floors are sealed with a polyurethane coating; they’re also stained or painted to protect the surface.
 These floors are easy to care for and are resistant to stains and water damage.

 Old wooden floors: In older homes the wooden floors are likely to have a soft, oiled finish, this oil soaks into the grain, hardens it and forms a top seal.
 If you have this kind of floor it will need to be looked after and protected with oil or wax.

 Lacquered or varnished finish: If your wood has a lacquered, varnished finish you’ll find they are not as resistant to moisture and wear as polyurethane sealants.
-So you will need to treat them the same as you would an oiled floor.
+This means that you will need to treat them the same as you would an oiled floor.

 Unsure what kind of finish your wooden floor has?
 Don’t worry – there's an easy way to find out.
 Just rub your finger across it and if no mark appears, the floor is surface-sealed.
 If a mark is left, the floor has been treated with a seal, oil finish or varnish.

 1. Start by vacuuming the floor to collect any dust, dirt or pet hair.
 If you are worried about scratches, use the soft floor-brush attachment of your vacuum.

 2. Get a mop and fill a bucket full of clean, warm water.
 Spray an everyday cleaner such as Orange Glo Hardwood directly on to a patch of the floor.
 This is not suitable for waxed or oiled floors.

 4. For oiled floors simply use a bucket full of plain, warm water and mop as above.
 Change the water when it gets cloudy.
 Leave to air dry for 15 minutes, opening windows if appropriate.